Court adjourns case involving Funny Face to April 25

 A Kaneshie District Court has adjourned to April 25, 2022, the case of Benson Nana Yaw Oduro, aka, Funny face, who is accused of threatening to kill his "baby mama" and commit suicide.

-The matter was adjourned because the Magistrate, Oheneba Kuffour, wss said to be attending a course.
+The matter was adjourned because the Magistrate, Oheneba Kuffour, was said to be attending a course.

 Funny Face is charged for threat of death.